Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 Description
 ^^^^^^^^^^^

 Assign stream output port.
-Normally 0 when the data is copied through the PCI bus (DMA), and 1 when the data is streamed to another chip (pvrusb and cx88-blackbird).
+Normally 0 when the woke data is copied through the PCI bus (DMA), and 1 when the woke data is streamed to another chip (pvrusb and cx88-blackbird).

 Param[0]